 Add Push Notifications

 To use this feature, a Push Notifications widget must be added to the site.
-The Push notifications element is located under the "Advanced" section.
-The element can be used once per site.
-Once added to the site, it is removed from the “Add Element" menu.
+The Push notifications widget is located under the "Advanced" section.
+The widget can be used once per site.
+Once added to the site, it is removed from the Widget menu.

 - The Push notifications button is a toggle-button with two states - Subscribe / Unsubscribe.